 Bring your bucket and spade to The Cotswold Water Park and Beach, on the fringes of the Cotswolds, it’s the UK’s largest inland paddling beach and heaven-on-earth on a hot day and it’s fully open.
 There are BBQs by the shore, electric boats and pedalos and an adventure playground for kids.
 Plus don’t miss the AquaVenture course here, 40 brilliant obstacles to slide your way around (£15 per person).

-Down in the south, royal-favourite Tetbury with its 28 antiques shops (some of which are reopening on 15 June), and Highgrove with its glorious garden tours are all worth a long linger.
+Down in the south, royal-favourite Tetbury with its 28 antiques shops (at last count) and Highgrove with its glorious garden tours are all worth a long linger.

 Head for the incredibly pretty town of Castle Combe (beloved of Instagrammers) with its quintessential cottages, river and walks, and Bradford-upon-Avon.
 And take a trip to Lacock Abbey on the fringes, whose grounds are now fully open again, made famous in the Harry Potter films and WestWood Manor.

 Cirencester Lido is one of the best outdoor pools you’ll ever go to, kids love it here.
 It has a great slide and is fed by spring water heated to 80 F in the summer.
 Bask on one of the sun loungers on the patio against a fairytale castle backdrop.
 Plus there’s a brilliant vintage-tuck shop on site to keep everyone happy.

 Or, head to Chippy Lido in Chipping Norton, which also has a great toddler paddling pool, lawn and cafe.

 The Corinium Museum, is a really engaging place to learn about the Cotswolds’ Roman history and holds regular craft and dress-up events for kids.
 Or in Bourton-in-the-Water you’ll find the Cotswold Motoring and Toy Museum,

 Parks and Farms